StanislauZubovich/UXMiniLab/Git-guidelines.md

-##GitHub Pull Request (PR) guidelines
+## GitHub Pull Request (PR) guidelines

 1. PR name should contain **the task name** and probably additional info.
-2. Changes **shall not contain commented code, unnecessary files, changes from another branches and generated files** like *.bundle.js.
-Please review yours changes before contributing.
-Editorconfig, .gitignore and etc can be included.
+2. Changes **must not contain commented code, unnecessary files, changes from another branches and generated files** like *.bundle.js.
+Please review your changes before contributing. .editorconfig, .gitignore, etc. can be included.
 3. Comments in the PR are good practice.
 4. [How to write the perfect Pull Request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request)

-##Git cheatsheet
+## Git cheatsheet
 Git allows a developer to copy a remote subversion repository to a local instance on their workstation, do all their work and commits in that local repository, then push the state of that repository back to a central facility (**github**).

 | Command |Meaning|